How to Start an LLC in South Carolina

 There are two ways to form an LLC.
 You can either use a professional LLC formation service, or you can do the work yourself.
 Both options have pros and cons to consider.

-If you use a service, two great options are Northwest Registered Agent and ZenBusiness.
+If you use a service, two great options are ZenBusiness and Northwest Registered Agent.
 These are two companies that specialize in helping business owners form new business entities, including LLCs and corporations.
 They are essentially middlemen between you and the SC Secretary of State’s department.

 With a service, you have the advantage of using a slick modern system to get your business registered.
 You will work with the service itself to prepare and file all the necessary paperwork, with tons of tips and tricks along the way.
 And if you run into any roadblocks, you can contact support for personalized help.